promplate/hmr/docs/reactive/effects.md

 # Effects

 Side effects that auto-rerun when dependencies change.
-Effects subscribe to data sources and automatically execute when signals they depend on update—unlike simple function calls, effects react to data changes.
+Effect can be understood as a script that subscribes to the data source.

 ```python
 from reactivity import effect
 ```

-Runs immediately by default; set `call_immediately=False` to defer.
-Dispose with `.dispose()` or context manager.
+Unlike a simple `print(s.get())`, when the value of `s` changes, related Effects will rerun.

+> In the example above, we use a lambda as the handler.
+But you can actually pass any callable function that can be called without arguments!
+I personally like to use effect as a decorator, like this:

 ## Example